shaoyunli/Typescript-TDD-Gulp/README.md

 # Prime Tables

+The application was developed using Typescript following Test Driven Development (Test first) approach.

 The application that takes numeric input (N) from a user and outputs a multiplication table of (N) prime numbers.

 # How to run the application